LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Panel 2A. General Knowledge Understanding (via Elicitation).md

 ## 	FIGURE 2A.
 EXPERT ELICITATIONS OF ECOLOGICAL KNOWLEDGE SHORTFALLS BY BIODIVERSITY GROUP

 SUPPORTING DATASET 2.
-EXPERT ELICITATION ON ANTARCTIC ECOLOGICAL KNOWLEDGE SHORTFALLS & POTENTIAL VALUE OF INFORMATION.
+EXPERT ELICITATION ON ANTARCTIC ECOLOGICAL KNOWLEDGE.
 All the provided responses (coded in the form of annonymous numerical scores) from the opinions of all the participant experts were stored in a summary table (Supplementary File 2).
 These materials were generated with the following methodological procedures and used for the below calculations and visualizations.

+FILE NAME: S2 IDEA_BY_EXPERT_RESPONSE.CSV

 #### Methods for the IDEA elicitation protocol on Antarctic ecological knowledge gaps